simonchung87/Applied-Probability/README.md

-# Applied-Probability
+# Applied-Probability:<br /> Law of Iterated Logarithm for Extensions of Brownian motion<br />
-This is my research about applied probability.
+This research has been published in The 29th South Taiwan Statistics Conference.